FREQUENTLY ASKED QUESTIONS

 Things that can slow or even sabotage the process:

-- Participants are not mentally ready to work out an agreement.
-This happens.
+• Participants are not mentally ready to work out an agreement.
 Sometimes it’s too soon, emotions are too raw, or people are overly influenced by well-meaning loved ones.
+(It is often said that the single most expensive factor in divorce is emotion.)
 A lot can get in the way of everyone coming to the room ready to focus on the future and willing and able to work with someone who may have hurt them.

-- Participants have (knowingly or unknowingly) allowed outside parties to influence or determine the trajectory of the dispute.
-Often this takes the form of well-intentioned divorce attorneys who (1) love litigation (being in the courtroom), (2) believe that advocacy means fighting for the best they can get for their client, and/or (3) understandably fear the business consequences of more and more couples resolving their divorces early and outside the court process.
+• Participants have (knowingly or unknowingly) allowed outside parties to influence or determine the trajectory of the dispute.
+Often this takes the form of (hopefully) well-intentioned divorce attorneys who (1) love litigation / being in the courtroom, (2) believe that advocacy means fighting for the best they can get for their client right now, and/or (3) understandably fear the business consequences of more and more couples resolving their divorces early and outside the court process.
+But it can come from others, even therapists, when people allow professionals to intentionally or unintentionally switch lanes.

 Do you provide legal services?